ccp84/reaction_lights/README.md

 Main game play is achieved by the `lightOn` function.
 This function first of all selects a random number from the lights node list which is called from the DOM and stored in the variable `lights`.
 It does this by using `Math.random` and multiplying that by `lights.length`.
 This time as the light needs to be an integer, `Math.floor` is also used.
 Next the random light div that has been selected is assigned to the variable `activeLight`, and the class `light_on` is added to turn it green.

 After an amount of time determined by the function `lightTimer`, `lightOff` is called to remove the `light_on` class and return the light to red again.
 I used `setTimeOut` code from [Stack Overflow](https://stackoverflow.com/questions/17883692/how-to-set-time-delay-in-javascript) to implement the delay between turning the light on and off.

+### Light off function

+The function to retun the light to red simply calls `activeLight.classList.remove('light_on');` and then once the game has been reset, calls the `lightOn` function to pick the next light to become active thus creating a game loop.
 ## Technologies Used

 * HTML